 The list goes on, but these are the main categories that the entire blog falls into.

-Narrow down the original keywords representing the blog’s overall purpose, think about the niche, and the most exciting parts.
+Narrow down the original keywords representing the blog’s overall purpose, and think about the niche, and the most exciting parts.

 List five to ten key phrases that reflect the topic.
 Now, these are your keywords.

 Keyword research is a great place to start when you want to create great content and drive more traffic to your blog, but it cannot be a stopping point.

 Intelligent keyword research will tell a lot about the general public, but you need to work hard and develop a clear understanding of who the target audience is.